Overview

-Extra-Normal Perks govern access to Odd Talents, the supernatural, Syonic, technological, or otherwise extraordinary power systems that exist beyond the normal Talent library.
-Unlike Inherited Perks (which are always-on biological traits) or Earned Perks (which are learned professional abilities), Extra-Normal Perks function as gates: they define whether a character can use a category of power at all.
+Extra-Normal Perks govern access to Odd Talents, the supernatural, super-human, syonic, technological or any otherwise unexplained power systems that exist beyond the normal Talent library.
+Extra-Normal Perks essentially operate as gateways.
+They define whether a character has access to and can improve a specific category of power.

 Access Rules Summary